A GT for GT

 Changing the heater cable was relatively easy.
 Looked to be too much of a fiddle getting at the sheath and inner clamps on the control through the radio slot while in-situ, so I opted to remove it.
 The nuts on the 77 and later console are deeply recessed, needing a box spanner or a deep socket, neither of which I had.
 But a standard 3/8" drive socket fitted the nut, protruding from the console by about 5mm, can't get an extension bar in because the control spindle is poking out, but I can get a large pair of mole grips on and that undoes the nut, and I can fish the control out through the radio slot.
 Disconnect the existing cable from the valve, tape the new one to it, feed/pull it through from the cabin, and connect that end to the control.
 Turn the control to OFF, close the valve, feed the inner and outer through, clamp the outer then the inner.
 Turn the control to HOT ... and I'm gobsmacked to see the valve move from effectively fully closed to fully open.
 Turn it to off expecting to see it noticeably short of being off ... but it is off!
 So full movement, something I've never seen on Bee, I know others have the same situation and I've never heard of anyone else having full travel.

 Next is another go at the passenger drop-glass which is really stiff when closing through the upper half.
 Remove the channel, glass and regulator, the latter for cleaning and lubricating, and have another go at tweaking the channel now I have the glass out and can test-fit it to the glass in various positions.
 Replace it, and of course what took five minutes to get out takes half-an hour to put back!
 Whilst the regulator is now operating freely the glass is either tight in the lower half if I push the channel towards it, or if I ease it back it's easier but then jams solid 2/3rds the way up, I think because the glass is coming out of the channel.
 Stop there for the afternoon pending further thought.
 Thinking it all through, the rear channel was badly buckled when Geoff got the car and the glass was coming out of the front channel.
-I tried to straighten it as best I could, but I think that whilst the sides are supposed to be curved to accomodate the shape of the glass, the back needs to be straight, and that could be difficult.
+I tried to straighten it as best I could, but I think that whilst the sides are supposed to be curved to accommodate the shape of the glass, the back needs to be straight, and that could be difficult.
 Fortunately new ones are not that expensive at £18, and Geoff opts to take that route.

 Feb 3: Fired up again like a good-un to get the back on ramps, then the front on stands.
 Engine oil and filter changed - straight-forward although Geoff's 'metal strap with handle' filter removal tool has a very limited 'throw' of only a few degrees and limited pressure, it came free but only just.
 Chain or strap type using a socket wrench and long extension from above far easier.
 Gearbox oil checked - low, but I had forgotten to take the filler tube I keep for Vee so that will have to wait for next time.
 Axle had the original level plug but that came undone easer than expected with the tool I had made before replacing mine with the hex socket type - now ordered by Geoff.